Last updated July 9, 2020

 - Traveled to a high-risk location that has multiple community-transmitted confirmed cases

-If you are a member of the faculty and staff experiencing flu-like symptoms, stay at home and contact your health care provider.
+If you are a member of the faculty or staff experiencing flu-like symptoms, stay at home and contact your health care provider.

 Visit the Centers for Disease Control and Prevention for additional information about the coronavirus and influenza.